 Miley Cyrus on her Gluten “Allergy”

 Singer and actress Miley Cyrus wants the entertainment media to chill out with the comments on her slimmed-down frame.
-“For everyone calling me anorexic I have a gluten and lactose allergy,” she wrote in a Twitter post.
+“For everyone calling me anorexic I have a gluten and lactose allergy,” she wrote in a Twitter post on April 9, 2012.

 “It’s not about weight it’s about health.
-Gluten is crapppp anyway!” her Tweet of April 9 continued.
+Gluten is crapppp anyway!” her next Tweet said.